stfnw/pov-ascii/README.md

 ## Origin / Sources

-The C source code (including the Makefile) is mainly taken from Chapter 3, povToy.c from the book [Make: AVR Programming](http://shop.oreilly.com/product/0636920028161.do) by Elliot Williams, who made his source code publicly available on github: [AVR-Programming](https://github.com/hexagon5un/AVR-Programming).
+The idea and large parts of the code (including the Makefile) are mainly taken from Chapter 3, povToy.c of the book [Make: AVR Programming](http://shop.oreilly.com/product/0636920028161.do) by Elliot Williams, who made his source code publicly available on github: [AVR-Programming](https://github.com/hexagon5un/AVR-Programming).
 The source code was originally written for the ATmega 168, which is also used in the popular Arduino, so a few very small changes were necessary to port it to the ATmega8.
 The fonts are not directly included (see below for details why)